muhammadlailil/laravel-admin-template/README.md

 ## Installation

-- Copy all folder and file to your fresh laravel
+- Download and copy all folder to your fresh laravel
 - Copy this code and paste info composer.json autoload-dev under psr-4 config

 ```code